Liamjd14/pokeemerald-expansion-base/EhnancedChangelog.md

 - Poryscript Setup.
 - Convert all map .inc to .pory files
 - Finalise all gen moveset changes.
 Changed Teachable Lernsets to not include level up or egg moves.
+- Change main branch of expansion from master to upcoming
 - New General Primary Tileset.
 - Import Parts of Fire red tileset port.
 - Starter Town Secondary Tileset.